Pure South – Activity Level Guide

-How fit do you need to be for the Short South trip?
+How fit do you need to be for the Pure South trip?

-After your first incredible night on board a boat in Milford Sound, we'll lace up our hiking boots ready to hike a stunning portion of the famous Routeburn Track.
+This morning we start of adventure into Milford Sound.
+The day will start with a cruise on the fiord, get up close to the stunning waterfalls and experience the grandeur of Milford Sound.
+After stepping back onto dry land we'll lace up our hiking boots ready to hike a stunning portion of the famous Routeburn Track.
 People hiking the entire 3-day route usually finish the Routeburn Track here so you may meet others coming down the hill, but we're going up through the forest, past beautiful waterfalls and into the alpine region for the amazing views from Key Summit.
 We'll stop for a bit at the top before heading back down to the Divide.
 We'll be out for about 3 hours in total on this hike.

 Day 4 – Fly, Hike and Jetboat Siberia Wilderness

 Today we are heading out on an adventure you will remember forever into a remote backcountry spot with out-of-this-world scenery.
 The day begins with a scenic flight into the Siberia Valley to a stunning lunch spot before we start our wild country hike.
 We'll be walking on a clearly marked trail through open tussock land and ancient rainforest over undulating terrain.
 The walk is around 7kms long (4.3 miles) and will take up to 3 hours - we'll take our time to enjoy the scenery arriving at the rendezvous point in time to be picked up by our trusty jet boat driver for an exhilarating end to a wonderful day.